 The courses are vocational by nature involving students carrying out their own investigations and enquiries in order to present findings in various ways including written assignments, talks and presentations.
 This helps in deciding on future career paths.

-All BTEC units are coursework based, there are no tests.
+All BTEC units are coursework based, though there is an examnined assessment as well.
 The units of work studied look at subjects from communication skills, research methodology to Public Health.

 The course is enhanced by work placements at appropriate times and in a wide variety of settings.